 Alongside the rate, it's important for cardholders to look at which deal will land them with the fewest fees.
 This will depend on how they plan to top up and spend using the card.

-- Dormancy fees: The Travelex Cash Passport (more details), for example, levies a charge if the card goes unused for 12 months.
+- Dormancy fees: Some cards levy a charge if they're left dormant for a certain period - often 12 months.
 Find more information on dormancy fees here.

 Best currency option